mindfulme/C-Essential-Code-Library/README.md

 Thank's!
 Or if use still need help acontact me  https://www.linkedin.com/in/mapinc/ thanks              Do not hesitate for asking me!
 Let the Array work properly! clear...
+It is all about path , not the destination.